- Job Title: Post-Master’s Fellowship

 • Ability to comply with clinic documentation standards

-Post-Master’s Fellows enjoy being part of a group learning dynamic.
+Post-Master’s Fellows enjoy being part of an organized group learning dynamic.
 The program features a training cohort with many enriching learning activities.
-Fellows receive a good amount of licensure supervision and numerous opportunities for continuing education.
-The stipend for this part-time, non-exempt, hourly position is competitive and dependent on program fit, qualifications, experience, and credentials.
+Fellows receive most required licensure supervision and numerous opportunities for continuing education including monthly case consultation and didactics.

 To apply for this position, email your CV and a cover letter to Dr. BJ Suarez, Training Director, firstname.lastname@example.org.
 In addition to your strengths, cover letters should broadly outline your professional goals, commitment to the common good, and a brief narrative of your experience providing psychotherapy.
 Applicants who are invited to interview may be asked to provide writing samples and a letter of recommendation from a past clinical supervisor.